 You’ll no doubt see the new replica lighthouse that NCL uses for ziplining, since it’s in a very central location.
 But did you know there’s a real lighthouse on the island as well?
 This lighthouse was originally constructed in 1863 by the British Imperial Lighthouse Service.

 Although the station was manned for many years, the light is currently fully-automated and solar-powered.
-The nearly 80-foot (24 m) lighthouse’s beam is visible for over 20 miles.
+The nearly 80-foot (24 m) lighthouse’s beam is visible for over 20 miles!

 To get to the lighthouse, walk back and to the left of the tenders and look for the Lighthouse Trail.
-The journey is about a mile each way, and you may even spot some local wildlife, including iguanas and hummingbirds on your walk.
+The journey is about a mile each way, and you might even spot some local wildlife, including iguanas and hummingbirds on your walk.
 Definitely take some closed-toe walking shoes if you want to do this short hike.